 Q: Huwa, your narration is enchanting.
 What first attracted you to the spoken word?

-Huwa: Quite the story really; I started learning spoken word while studying Chemical Engineering at university.
-Engineering is something I love but it always felt a little distant from me.
+Huwa: Quite the story, really; I started learning spoken word while studying Chemical Engineering at university.
+Engineering is something I love, but it always felt a little distant from me.
 I wanted to create things that connected more to people.
 One day I came across a poet performing on stage during the intermission of a play.
-His performance was outstanding and the audience seemed to agree.
-That’s when I knew that spoken word was for me.
+His performance was outstanding, and the audience seemed to agree.
+That's when I knew that the spoken word was for me.